erikavpond/mres-programming/README.md

-# mres-biopython
+# MRes Bioinformatics and Genomic Medicine

-Repository for storage of MRes script
+Repository for storage of code snippets, script, files.